 Guidelines | How To Install Undermount Bathroom Sink To Granite

 A number of precise cutting and sealing are ahead.
-But, at the end don’t rush and turn it into a fruitless toil – take drying time into considerations.
+But, in the end, don’t rush and turn it into a fruitless toil – take drying time into considerations.
+Silicone adhesives are generally sufficient to mount most bathroom undermount sinks to granite.

 Step 1: Clean the Surface